Kamanaka5502/temporal-drift-agent-demo/README.md

 It shows how systems can pass validation, then fail in production purely due to unmanaged memory and time-dependent logic.

+## Why this passes validation

+This system passes basic testing because:

+- Each individual decision is correct
+- The logic works in isolation
+- Short test runs never trigger the failure
+- No exception is thrown
+- No obvious bug exists

+The failure only appears after time + memory accumulation.

 ## Expected Output

 The agent starts by allowing input: